MicrosoftDocs/entra-docs/docs/standards/nist-authenticator-assurance-level-3.md

 **MacOS Platform SSO**

-FIPS 140 Security Level 2 is implemented for macOS 13 at a minimum, with most new devices implementing Level 3.
+Apples macOS 13 (and above) are FIPS 140 Level 2 Overall, with most devices also FIPS 140 Level 3 Physical Security.
 We recommend referring to the [Apple Platform Certifications](https://support.apple.com/guide/certifications/apc3a7433eb89/web).
-It is important for you to be aware the security level on your device.
+**Passkey in Microsoft Authenticator**

 ## Reauthentication